Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Preliminaries

-\textbf{Metrics of Explanation Quality.} Several metrics have been proposed to evaluate the quality of an explanation~\citep{chen2022makes}.
-Most of them depend solely on the relationship between the explanation and the predictor and, as such, can be computed accurately using information gathered during inference and/or training.
-For example, \textit{\textbf{faithfulness}}~\citep{dasgupta2022framework,ramaravind2021towards, azzolin2024perks} measures whether an explanation accurately reflects the model’s reasoning process, and it is typically computed by assessing whether the features with high relevance are sufficient and necessary for the prediction.
-Another key metric is \textit{\textbf{stability}}~\citep{kalousis2007stability, slack2021reliable}, which measures the degree to which different (possibly conflicting) explanations can be provided for a given prediction.
-Despite their utility, recent works~\citep{kazmierczak2024benchmarking, colin2022what} have shown that \textit{these metrics do not align with human judgment}, highlighting the need for alternatives.
-An exception is PASTA, a novel perceptual quality metric that mimics human preferences across multiple dimensions \citep{kazmierczak2024benchmarking} and that we compare against in our experiments (\cref{sec:experiments}).
-A deeper discussion of all these is provided in Appendix~\ref{app:explanation_metrics}.
+\paragraph{Metrics of Explanation Quality} Since explanation quality admits multiple interpretations, numerous metrics have been proposed to evaluate it~\cite{chen2022makes}, cf. \cref{app:explanation_metrics} for further details.
+Machine-side metrics depend solely on the relationship between the explanation and the predictor and, as such, can be computed accurately using information gathered during inference and/or training.
+E.g., \textit{\textbf{faithfulness}}~\cite{ramaravind2021towards,azzolin2025reconsidering} measures whether an explanation reflects the model’s reasoning process, and can be estimated by assessing whether the features with high relevance are sufficient and necessary for the prediction.
+Another key metric is \textit{\textbf{stability}}~\cite{slack2021reliable}, which measures the degree to which different (possibly conflicting) explanations can be provided for a given prediction.
+Conversely, human-side metrics gauge whether an explanation is actually satisfactory \textit{to the user}, and as such cannot be estimated in a fully unsupervised manner~\cite{naveed2024overview}.
+A recent example is PASTA, a novel perceptual quality metric that learns to mimic human preferences from feedback~\cite{kazmierczak2024benchmarking} and that we compare against in our experiments (\cref{sec:experiments}).
 Although several metrics of explanation quality exist, none have been integrated into rejection strategies to guide the rejector's decisions.
-To address this gap, next we introduce a novel framework that incorporates user-perceived explanation quality into the rejection process.